osurc-underwater-electrical/osurc-underwater-electrical.github.io/docs/README.md

 # Overview

-Welcome the documentation for the Oregon State Robotics Club Undwater division Electrical team.
-The goal of this documentation is simple.
+Welcome the documentation for the Oregon State Robotics Club Undwater division Electrical team (OSURCue for short).
+The goal of this documentation is simple: explain what we are doing, or have done to create functioning underwater remotely operated vehicle (ROV) that can compete in competitions.

+Currently, we are designing for the MATE ROV Competition.
+The competition website can be found [here](https://materovcompetition.org/).
+More information about the competition specifications and how our robot is designed can be found in the 'Current Design' page, accessible via the sidebar.